liangzheng816/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 Your reports may reference a status or failure code to provide specific details as to the nature of the issue.

 - [Status codes](#status-codes): Provide the final status of the scan and migration tasks.
-Status codes can be located in scan/migration summary reports.How to download reports.
+Status codes can be located in scan/migration summary reports.
 - [Failure codes](#failure-codes): Represent file-level errors during both the scan and migration process.
 Failure codes can be located in *ResultCode* column of scan/migration detailed reports.

 ## How to download reports